-A data packet can be sent to nodes in other IEEE 15.4 networks - this is referred to as an inter-PAN transfer or transmission.
-Typically, this mechanism could be used to send information to optional low-cost devices that are not part of the local network - for example, to send energy pricing information from a Smart Energy network to an independent display device used by the consumer to monitor tariff changes.
+A data packet can be sent to nodes in other IEEE 802.15.4 networks - this is referred to as an inter-PAN transfer or transmission.
+Typically, this mechanism could be used to send information to optional low-cost devices that are not part of the local network.
 Note that no security (encyption/decryption) can be applied to inter-PAN transfers and only one application on a device can perform inter-PAN transmissions.
 The inter-PAN messages are not forwarded and so will only be received by nodes within direct radio range of the transmitter.